Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 ### Level 3: Fancy Footwork

 You've learned how to land a strike then slip away without reprisal.
 If you make a melee attack against a creature during your turn, that creature can't make :rsc-r: Opportunity Attacks against you for the rest of that turn.

-### Level 3: Suave Defence

-While you aren't wearing any armour or wielding a Shield, your base Armour Class equals 10 plus your Dexterity and Charisma modifiers.

 ### Level 3: Rakish Audacity

 You have honed your skills in one to one battles.

-***Initiative***
-You have :d20-adv: Advantage on Initiative rolls.
+***Initiative.*** You have :d20-adv: Advantage on Initiative rolls.

-***Dueling***
-You also gain an additional way to use your Sneak Attack; you don't need :d20-adv: Advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have :d20-disadv: Disadvantage on the attack roll.
+***Dueling.*** You also gain an additional way to use your Sneak Attack; you don't need :d20-adv: Advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have :d20-disadv: Disadvantage on the attack roll.
 All the other rules for Sneak Attack still apply to you.

+### Level 3: Suave Defence

+While you aren't wearing any armour or wielding a Shield, your base Armour Class equals 10 plus your Dexterity and Charisma modifiers.

 ### Level 9: Panache